OPALX-project/OPALX-project.github.io/FFA.md

 This relies on a correct installation of PyRoot, the python API for ROOT plotting library - it doesn't always work.
 Here is an example of the sort of plots you might see:

 ![closed_orbit_plan_bz](/uploads/a8dd1e2e8c97983e98dee3060f487de7/closed_orbit_plan_bz.png)

+Three sectors are shown, together with the dipole (bz) field in Tesla and a low energy proton at injection (3 MeV).